leon4rd/test/README.md

-## What is a tornado's favorite game to play?
-Twister!
+## Whoever invented the knock-knock joke should get a no bell prize.